-The main raw material aluminium ingot is a commodity product that fluctuates with global market prices.
-This also affects to selling price therefore managing inventory at the right level reduces the risk of losses from changes in aluminium prices.
+As for the main raw material, aluminum ingots, it is a commodity product whose price fluctuates according to world market prices.
+This has an effect on the selling price as well.
+Therefore, managing inventory at an appropriate level will reduce the risk of loss from changes in aluminum prices.

-1.3 Policies, strategies, or business decisions
+4.1.3 Policies, strategies, or business decisions

-The company improves standards and production methods that increase productivity, and lower cost by reducing scrap in the production process, and lower-cost production has been developed in terms of using less raw materials and lighter weight but the same quality, such as produced from alloy slug, alloy aluminum can, etc. Increase the proportion of raw materials that come from the recycling process.
+The company improves standards and production methods that increase productivity, and lower cost by reducing scrap in the production process, lower-cost production has been developed in terms of using less raw materials and lighter weight without affecting to product quality, such as produced from alloy slug, alloy aluminum can, etc., increase the proportion of raw materials that come from the recycling process.
 To support the global market demand for more environmentally friendly make it more competitive and increase the variety of products and energy-saving equipment there is more renewable energy using solar panels, which reduces electricity consumption.
 The company focuses on expanding revenue from existing capacity, supporting customer needs, and improving modern technology to accommodate growing demand.
-Produce quality products On-time delivery Increase production capacity and minimize waste Streamline production to be more automated to win competitiveness while building good relationships with all customers.
+Produce quality products, on-time delivery, increase production capacity and minimize waste streamline production to be more automated to win competitiveness while building good relationships with all customers.
 There is an idea and focus on continuous cost reduction, such as how to produce, how to use less raw materials but the quality remains the same.

 For currency fluctuations, the company maintains the same policy: when receiving foreign currency from receiving payments from customers, it is deposited in the account of the main currency, such as the US dollar, Japanese yen, etc., which has opened an account with a commercial bank in Thailand.
-The objective is to pay for raw materials, import spare parts, machinery, and equipment, and at the same time can save the cost of buying foreign currency.
+The objective is to pay for raw materials, import spare parts, machinery, and equipment, and at the same time save the cost of buying foreign currency.

-1.4 Describe them separately by product lines or key business groups.
+4.1.4 Describe them separately by product lines or key business groups.